playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 ## Passing JavaScript Values

-Similar to how you can pass any valid JavaScript object to a component's inputs; you can do the same with a directive.
+Similar to how you can pass any valid JavaScript object to a component's inputs, you can do the same with a directive.

 To demonstrate this, let's create a `Color` class that includes the following properties: